 HOURS REDUCED TO LESS THAN PART-TIME

 If an employee falls below 18.75 hours in a 37.5-hour workweek or 20 hours in a 40-hour workweek, the employee is no longer eligible for GIC benefits.
 GIC health coverage will end at the end of the following month as long as the premiums are paid.
-The employee may elect to continue health coverage through COBRA, the municipality’s Section 125 Plan for Non-GIC eligible employees, Non-Group Conversion or the Massachusetts Health Connector.
+The employee may elect to continue health coverage through the Massachusetts Health Connector, COBRA, or Non-Group Conversion.

 - Update your payroll system to stop all GIC premium deductions.